 Yes within the standard estimate shown, but it is not placed on surgery day.
 The crown is completed after implant integration, usually after several months of healing, and confirmed through restorative planning.

-An implant is often strongest when the neighboring teeth are still healthy.
+An implant can be the more conservative fixed option when the neighboring teeth are still healthy.
 A bridge can make more sense if those teeth already need crowns or if a shorter timeline matters more than implant surgery.

 A dental implant is not one universal package.
 The work changes if the missing tooth sits in the smile zone, in the upper back jaw near the sinus, or in the lower posterior jaw.
 We separate planning, surgery, healing, and the final crown so the treatment is not flattened into one generic promise.